SOLARIS-JHU/CINOC/README.md

 ```
 If you have access to a GPU and are planning to train the policies on your device we suggest you also download `jax[cuda]`.

-4. build the Tesseracts of interests (in this demo only the Heat equation Tesseracts.
+3. Build the Tesseracts of interests (in this demo only the Heat equation Tesseracts.
 The process is similar for the other Tesseracts):
 ```bash
 # Build the centralized policy Tesseract
 cd tesseracts/solverHeat_centralized && Tesseract build .